 Would You Like To Know More?
 Please contact the Author directly if you have any questions or need additional information about growing maize in living mulches.

-Please visit: http://www.agriculturesolutions.wordpress.com — or — http://www.worldagriculturesolutions.wordpress.com — or — send your questions to: Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to: Eric Koperek = firstname.lastname@example.org
+Please visit: http://www.worldagriculturesolutions.com — or — send your questions to: Eric Koperek, Editor, World Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to: Eric Koperek = firstname.lastname@example.org

-About The Author: Mr. Koperek is a plant breeder who farms in Pennsylvania during the summer and Florida during winter.
-(Growing 2 generations each year speeds development of new crop varieties).
+About The Author: Mr. Koperek is a plant breeder who farms in Pennsylvania during summer and Florida over winter.
+(Growing 2 generations yearly speeds development of new crop varieties).